SyncfusionExamples/version-history-in-word-processor/client-side/TypeScript/README.md

      }
    };
    ```
    b.
-Save the document in periodic time interval.
+Save the document at periodic time intervals.
     ```
     //Auto save is triggered based on the timer, we used 15 seconds. setInterval(() => {